appellod/example-serverless-application/README.md

 Passport strategies such as Facebook or Google authentication can easily be added if needed.

-**MongoDB**
-MongoDB is the chosen data store to allow rapid prototyping without having to worry about constantly creating and changing migrations while experimenting with new implementations.
-Migrations are built-in to allow index management and data transformation if needed.

-**Mongoose**
+**Postgres with Objection**
-All database calls are performed using Mongoose, an ORM for MongoDB.
+All database calls are performed using Objection, an ORM for Postgres.
 By utilizing an ORM, developers can see Intellisense as they're working with their data to give them more insight into database fields and types.
-Mongoose also allows many useful features such as pre- and post-save hooks, and static- and instance-level functions to provide even more development efficiency!
+Objection also allows many useful features such as pre- and post-save hooks, and static- and instance-level functions to provide even more development efficiency!

 **Socket.IO Authentication and User-based Broadcasting with Redis**